 A holistic approach to mental health involves incorporating the mind, body and soul together to achieve a healthy recovery process.
 Attaining a completely healthy mind can be a complex and long process to understand and perfect, and it can’t be achieved overnight.
 However, by looking at all elements of your life, you may be able to gain a better understanding of where your worries and troubles are coming from.
-By analysing physical, psychological, emotional, social and spiritual conditions and treating each of these elements individually, certain healing can be achieved that traditional medicines can’t always attain.
+By analyzing physical, psychological, emotional, social and spiritual conditions and treating each of these elements individually, certain healing can be achieved that traditional medicines can’t always attain.

 Having a sound mind is possibly the most important, but most difficult, to achieve in reaching a good level of mental health.
 Being positive, calm and having worry-free thoughts are all indicators that your mind is fit and healthy.
 Spending time in nature and outdoors, practicing meditation or yoga techniques, listening to music, and speaking your thoughts to a therapist or even a close friend or loved one are just some effective ways to boost your mental wellbeing back to the top.

 If meditation isn't a part of your bedtime or morning routine, think again.

 On Jan.
 6, the Journal of the American Medical Association (JAMA) published the results of a ground-breaking study that found that meditation appears to provide as much relief from some anxiety and depression symptoms as antidepressants.

 The number of randomized controlled trials — the gold standard for clinical study — involving mindfulness and meditation has jumped from one in the period from 1995‒1997 to 11 from 2004‒2006, to a whopping 216 from 2013‒2015, according to a recent article summarizing scientific findings on the subject.